Fair Processing Notice

 - The Controller of third party Personal Data will be the Phillips 66 legal entity with which you have contact.
 If you have any questions about this Notice or the use of your Personal Data, please contact the UK Data Privacy Network Coordinator at InformationManagementUK@p66.com.

-- We may collect Personal Data relating to you when you contact Us by email or by telephone, by operating security policies and procedures on our premises (for example by gate access data or access to CCTV footage recorded by Us or, where applicable, our landlord), or when you or your employer or employer's affiliated companies otherwise have contact with our employees, representatives or agents during the course of us operating our business including where business is required to be conducted on recorded telephone lines or other electronic devices.
+- We may collect Personal Data relating to you when you contact Us by email, post, telephone or by using our websites or platforms operated by our service providers, by operating security policies and procedures on our premises (for example by gate access data or image data from CCTV and other surveillance technology such as Automatic Number Plate Recognition, bodycams and dashcams recorded by Us or, where applicable, our landlord), or when you or your employer or employer's affiliated companies otherwise have contact with our employees, representatives or agents during the course of us operating our business including where business is required to be conducted on recorded telephone lines or other electronic devices.
 The Personal Data collected will include some or all of the following:

 - name, telephone number, postal address and other contact details;